monkegame/monkeOneTap/README.md

 # monkeOneTap
-minecraft plugin for the [monkegame server]("https://monkegame.online")
+minecraft plugin for the [monkegame server](https://monkegame.online)

-this plugin is made to our needs so we won't be adding new features unless we *really* need to
+this plugin is made to our needs so we won't be adding new features unless we *really* need to, nor will we actively provide support. (you're on your own, basically)

-requires you have an sqlite database

-# dependencies
+# requirements
 * java >= 16
 * sqlite database
 * a little bit of masochism